Lepisma-0/PentominoPathfinder/README.md

 There are ways to run the code without processing since it is java, i don't know how, i guess if you need that you probably already know how to

 # Demo
+The colored tiles are the pentominos, the black tiles are a distance map from the starting point, and the white tiles are the shortest path
 ![very_bad_demo](https://github.com/user-attachments/assets/fc3c08ad-65af-4541-b996-57545a65c875)
 That image shows that the concept does work, not that the puzzle is hard or that is has done something impressive